 Hydraulic disc brakes use a sealed tube instead of a cable.
 The tube looks like the cable housing, but instead of a cable running inside, there is hydraulic brake fluid.
 Since the oil inside the tube can’t be compressed, when you apply pressure on the brake lever, it presses the pistons together providing braking force.

-The system is completely sealed, and it lacks the cable that needs to overcome friction, hydraulic disc brakes are very efficient.
+The system is completely sealed, and it lacks the cable that is needed to overcome friction, Hydraulic disc brakes are very efficient.
 In fact, they can be easily operated with a single finger and they are very easy to modulate.